Meet the Team

 Jaiden Asch

-Jaiden is a Sophomore majoring in finance with a minor in economics.
+Jaiden is a junior majoring in finance with a minor in economics.
 Jaiden has been working at the Sokolov-Miller Family Financial and Life Skills Center since Fall 2022, where he's provided presentations on various financial topics across the Penn State campus.
 In his free time, he likes to keep himself active through playing basketball, cooking, hiking, and traveling!

 Money Question for Jaiden: What's your personal money philosophy?